ChampsDJ/ChampsEntSite/README.md

 ## History

-The site originally had CSS duplicated across a `<style>` block in every individual HTML file (~700–900 lines each), which had drifted out of sync between pages over time.
+The site originally had CSS duplicated across a `<style>` block in every individual HTML file, which had drifted out of sync between pages over time.
 It was consolidated into the single `css/styles.css` file described above.
-The old `css/styles.css` file (now gone) was an earlier, unrelated proof-of-concept and is not part of this history.

-In September 2026, the site went through a full content and visual redesign.
-On the content side: champsentertainment.com was split from champsdj.com (the separate DJ/artist site) into a dedicated business brand — the Music page was cut, the Parties page became Events, the video gallery became "Event Highlights" with club/rave content removed, the About page was reframed around booking rather than DJ history, the press kit page became a redirect to the PDF, and the Reviews page was rebuilt with real client testimonials.
-On the visual
+In September 2026, the site went through a full content and visual
-side: the alternating black/gold scroll-flash was removed sitewide in favor of a calm, static section rhythm; a real pricing-card, review-card, FAQ-accordion, and quote-callout component system replaced plain emoji-bulleted text; the typeface changed from Nunito to a Bricolage Grotesque/Public Sans pairing; and body text alignment shifted from centered to left for anything content-heavy.
-Finally, all-caps headings across every page (including the FAQ question text) were converted to sentence case, matching the Branding Kit's casing rule;
+redesign: champsentertainment.com was split from champsdj.com into a dedicated business-facing brand, several pages were cut, renamed, or reframed around booking rather than the DJ persona, and the visual design was overhauled — a real component system replaced ad-hoc emoji-bulleted text, the color/type/spacing system was formalized, and the site moved from all-caps everywhere to a deliberate casing rule.
-nav links, buttons, and labels were deliberately left in caps, as that rule intends.
-The About page's closing heading was also trimmed from "More than just music - an unforgettable experience!" to "More than just music" to cut a repeated word, and the Total Package tier on the Weddings page got a glowing "Deluxe" treatment using the `--gold-bright` token.
 See **Branding Kit** below for the resulting design reference, and **Website Redesign Project** for what's still open.

 ## Branding Kit